ghi-electronics/Documentation/endpoint/getting-started.md

 ---

+Endpoint allows for remote deploy and debug of .NET C# (and VB)applications using either Microsoft Visual Studio or Microsoft VS Code.

+---

  ## Endpoint for Visual Studio
  With Endpoint you can deploy and debug using Visual Studio.
 Even the free community version.